xcarnd/CarND-Advanced-Lane-Lines/writeup_report.md

 I did this in lines 226 - 233 in the file `processing.py`.
 The main idea is converting each points in pixel to points in meter then fit again.
 Depending on the `src_rect` I picked for perspective transform, I set the meter in pixel in x direction to be (3.7 / (980 - 300)), meter in pixel in y direction to be (30 / 720).

-After fitting polynomials in meters, curvatures are calcuated using the formular:
+After fitting polynomials in meters, curvatures are calculated using the formulas denoted in course videos.

 Average of the curvature of the left lane and right lane is taken and used as the curvature of the road.